 My Men Are My Heroes – The Brad Kasal Story

-Last summer, a friend gave me a copy of “My Men Are My Heroes”, the book which tells the story of Marine First Sergeant Brad Kasal, the senior NCO in 3/1’s Weapons Company in Iraq during the November 2004 Battle for Fallujah.
-As I had several other books I was either reading or planned to read, I put this one in the queue with anticipation of reading it in a few months.
-Last week as I packed for a beach vacation and brought it along.
+Last summer, a friend gave me a copy of “My Men Are My Heroes”, the story of Marine First Sergeant Brad Kasal, who served as the senior NCO for 3/1’s Weapons Company during the brutal Battle for Fallujah in November 2004.
+At the time, I was already juggling a few other books, so I set it aside, figuring I’d get to it eventually.
+Last week, as I was packing for a beach vacation, I threw it into my bag, and I’m glad I did.

 ~Cpl.
 Beddoe